Railroad Terms

 Car inspector who checks the condition of freight and passenger cars and conducts the air brake tests.

-Cinder Dick
+Cinder dick

 To walk across the tops of freight cars.

-Cow Catcher
+Cow catcher

 A metal frame on the front of a locomotive to remove obstructions from the tracks.